-To calculate how much money you’ll need, using the commonly cited 4% rule, simply take what you expect to be you’re yearly expenses in retirement and multiply by 25.
+To calculate how much money you’ll need using the commonly cited 4% rule, simply take what you expect you’re yearly expenses will be in retirement and multiply by 25.
 (Note: This is just a simple calculation and you should put much more effort into your retirement plan.)

 Just for fun, here are a couple quick examples of how to calculate a retirement number.
 If you think your expenses will be $40,000 a year, you simply multiple by 25 to get a $1,000,000 retirement number.

 Inflation – The Destroyer Of Retirements Everywhere

 Instead, most people simply consider how much money they’d need in today’s dollars and calculate their retirement number based off of today’s dollars.
 This could leave you in a horrible position.

-However, if you think hard about how much something cost 10, 20 or 40 years ago, you’ll notice there is a HUGE difference in price between now an then.
+However, if you think hard about how much something cost 10, 20 or 40 years ago, you’ll notice there is a HUGE difference in price between now versus back then.

-In order to reach $1,000,000 in today’s dollars, I’ll actually need $3,959,260 in future dollars to have the same spending power, assuming a 3.5% inflation rate.
+In order to reach $1,000,000 in today’s dollars, you’ll actually need $3,959,260 in future dollars to have the same spending power.
+To come up with that number, I assumed a 3.5% inflation rate.
 Isn’t that insane!

-Instead of having to invest roughly $284 a month at an 8% return to reach $1,000,000 when I retire in 40 years, I’d have to invest roughly $1,135 a month at the same 8% return to acheive the $4,000,000 goal.
+Instead of having to invest roughly $284 a month at an 8% return to reach $1,000,000 when I retire in 40 years, I’d have to invest roughly $1,135 a month at the same 8% return to achieve the $4,000,000 goal.

 Please don’t fall into the common trap that so many others do when calculating their retirement number.
 Factor in inflation and make sure to check whether or not you’re on track with your retirement at least once a year.